magentabusiness/magentabusiness.github.io/docs/trendz/install/ubuntu.md

 Please follow this [guide](/docs/user-guide/install/pe/add-haproxy-ubuntu) to install HAProxy and generate valid SSL certificate using Let's Encrypt.

 ## Step 10.
-Host ThingsBoard and Trendz on the same domain
+Host IoT Hub and Trendz on the same domain
-ThingsBoard and Trendz can share same domain name.
-In this case ThingsBoard web page would be loaded using following link:
+IoT Hub and Trendz can share same domain name.
+In this case IoT Hub web page would be loaded using following link:

 ```bash
 https://{my-domain}/